souffle-lang/souffle-lang.github.io/pages/docs/install.md

 folder: docs
 ---

+## Binary distributions 📦

+If you are using Ubuntu, Fedora or Oracle Linux, get a packaged version from our [github Releases](https://github.com/souffle-lang/souffle/releases).

+## From sources 🏗️

-You can build and install Soufflé following the instructions from [Build Soufflé](/build).
+You can build and install Soufflé from the sources following the instructions from [Build Soufflé](/build).

+## Older releases

+⚠️**The PPAs (Personal Package Archives) are not maintained currently.**

-## Debian/Ubuntu Systems
+### Debian/Ubuntu Systems

 For Debian-based systems, the latest release version of Soufflé can be installed from the souffle-lang repository,